drryjoh/chemgen/tutorial/01_mechanism_creation/README.md

 pressure_dependent_arrhenius.h
 thermotransport_fits.h
 ```
-Exploring the generated code one can see all functionality to calculate the source term for `simple_mech` using c++ has been generated.
+Exploring the generated code one can see all functionality to calculate the source term for `simple_mech` using C++ has been generated.
 For instance the reaction in the yaml file

 ```yaml
 - equation: 2 H2 + O2 <=> 2 H2O  # Reaction 1